 The perfect place to explore, the shuttered stores of the old-school shopping arcades contain a whole world of old-fashioned entertainment.
 With pensioner-packed Mahjong cafes facing brightly colored fairground game stalls, it is an unusual combination of young and old.

-The stores are a combination of barbershops, kissaten coffee shops and bargain stores, with fashion, health and everything else slotted in between.
+The stores are a combination of barbershops, kissaten coffee shops and bargain stores, with vintage fashion stores, health and everything else slotted in between.

 The shutters are often covered in artistic graffiti and the signs look as if they have never been replaced, and they probably haven’t.